MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/system-insights/data-sources.md

 ### Data footprint

-System Insights collects all data locally on your C drive (C:), so it's important to understand the data footprint for the data collected by System Insights.
-The footprint depends on the type and number of data sources each capability specifies.
-The table below details the storage usage for each data type:
+System Insights collects all data locally on your C drive (C:), so it's important to understand the storage consumed by the data collected by System Insights.
+In general, the System Insights data footprint is modest.
+It, however, depends on the type and number of data sources each capability specifies, and the table below details the storage usage for each data type:

 | Data source | Maximum footprint |
 | --------------- | --------------- |